 Booz Allen empowers people to change the world.
 Deciding to work here was one of the most important decisions I’ve ever made.

-Her commercial clients include Standard & Poor's top 500 corporations in transportation, pharmaceuticals, financial services, and energy.
-Federal clients include health, finance, and homeland security agencies and departments.
+Previously, Karen served as the lead of the firm’s $2 billion civil and commercial business.
+Her commercial clients include S&P’s top 500 corporations in transportation, pharmaceuticals, financial services, and energy.
+Federal clients included health, finance, and homeland security agencies and departments.

-Formerly, Karen was the first to lead an internal team focused on strategic innovation, developing and delivering new and creative solutions to our clients’ toughest challenges.
+Karen has also served as the firm’s chief innovation officer.
+In this role, she imagined, built, and led the firm’s $500 million innovation business, delivering new and creative solutions to our clients’ toughest challenges.
 During her tenure, that team imagined and built a dynamic innovation agenda that transformed the firm with new capabilities in cyber, data science, and digital microservices.
 She was also charged with transforming the firm’s culture by creating a series of cultural components and systems to source, supply, and mature innovation practices while inspiring talent.

-Prior to joining Booz Allen, she was an officer in the U.S. Navy and served as the comptroller for the Navy’s premier biomedical research institute.
-In addition, she worked for an organization that provided asset management and economic consulting services.
+In her 16 years at Booz Allen, Karen has also been an instrumental leader in our analytics business, U.S. Navy and Marine Corps business, and much more.
+Prior to joining Booz Allen, she was an officer in the U.S. Navy and served as the controller for the Navy’s premier biomedical research institute.

-She received a B.S. in business finance from Mount St. Mary’s University and an M.S. from the University of Southern California.
+Karen received a B.S. in business finance from Mount St. Mary's University and an M.S. from the Viterbi School of Engineering, University of Southern California.

 What makes you most passionate about your work?
 Problem-solving.
 With clients, on behalf of the firm, with our incredible staff, to come up with new ways of doing things.